-Here's the archetypal scene from The Body Snatchers, widely regarded as one of the creepiest moments in cinema:
+Here's an iconic scene from Invasion Of The Body Snatchers, widely regarded as one of the creepiest moments in cinema:

-Deer: The ballet dancers of the forest.
-Elegant in a delicate, almost fragile sense - the deer is made all the more adorable because of its perceived fragility.
-There's something almost holy and innocent about the tender deer's visage bounding through the morning mist.
+Deer: the ballet dancers of the forest.
+Elegant in a delicate, almost fragile sense, the deer is made all the more adorable because of that perceived fragility.
+There's something almost holy and innocent about the tender deer's outline bounding through the morning mist.
 Bambi wouldn't have touched our hearts nearly as much if he was a possum; it's the deer and the deer alone that symbolizes gentle strength and nobility of heart.

-Of course, once you actually see one, you'll be going right back there as fast as your legs will carry you while using what breath you have left to gasp curses at the absentee God who allows such horrors to exist.
-Here they are doing something that’s equal parts "sassy black lady neck wobble" and "pre-deathstrike snake weaving."
+Of course, once you actually see one, you'll be going right back there as fast as your legs will carry you while using what breath you have left to gasp curses at the absent God who allows such horrors to exist.
+Here they are doing something equal parts "sassy black lady neck wobble" and "pre-death-strike snake weaving."

 And of course, there's the one in the back horking down something cuddly in one go.
-Even if you objectively know that owls eat like that, actually watching it knock back an entire mammal like it's a shot of Jack is Grade A Terror Fodder.
-But the creepy silence implied by the animated .gif probably makes it worse, right?
-Nope: Here's the sound you're missing.
+Even if you know that owls eat like that, actually watching it knock back an entire mammal like it's a shot of Jack is grade A terror fodder.
+But the creepy silence implied by the GIF probably makes it worse, right?
+Nope.
+Here's the sound you're missing:

-That's right: They scream at you while they deepthroat bunnies and do the Terror Cabbagepatch.
-Don't be fooled by Harry Potter, the owls only looked cute and exotic in that movie because they couldn't sneak the scene where owls savagely chewed the hope out from behind Hermoine’s eyes by the MPAA.
+That's right, they scream at you while they deep-throat bunnies and do the Terror Cabbage Patch.
+Don't be fooled by Harry Potter -- the owls only looked cute and exotic in that movie because they couldn't sneak a scene in which they savagely chew the hope out from behind Hermione's eyes by the MPAA.

-That dog is so cute it makes you inexplicably mad.
-You just want to yell at it; tell it to tone it the fuck down already.
-I fell in love with you instantly, OK Captain Buggles?
-Now you're just rubbing it in.
+Oh holy s**t.
+That's just not even fair.
+That puppy is the (^.^) emoticon.
+That dog is so cute that it makes you inexplicably mad.
+You just want to yell at it, tell it to tone it the f**k down already.
+I fell in love with you instantly, OK?
+Now you're just rubbing it in, Captain Buggles.
 But hey, all puppies are cute.
 What does it look like grown up?